Sandbird/covid19-Greece/README.md

 ### Added

 **Please note, that the source of this data (url) hasn't been officially released to the public.
 Until it is, I have my reservations about the disclosure of the domain name.
 Nonetheless, I can only say that this was taken by a .gov.gr page, open to the public, it has been posted online on a social media platform and I have no reason to assume the data are not valid since the daily reported changes match up exactly to the official daily reports made by EODY.
 If you don't wish to use the following data then please ignore any addtions into the columns 'deaths, recovered, active' after 30/10/2021 in the tables prefectures.csv and regions.csv**
-- workbench.csv - A new table (checked every hour for new updates) from a new source of data extracted from a .gov.gr page, that holds Prefecture details including hospitalizations, deaths and cases per Prefecture.
+- workbench.csv - A new table (checked every hour for new updates) from a new source of data extracted from a gov.gr page, that holds Prefecture details including hospitalizations, deaths and cases per Prefecture.
 The 'date' record is just for reference.
 In the official records there is no date...only raw data.

 ## 28-10-2021